 top of page

-Sardia Robinson is an award-winning writer and actress with a rich background in theater and film.
-A graduate of Columbia College with a BA in Theater, she is a passionate storyteller committed to shifting the narrative for Jamaicans in Hollywood.
-Her work consistently champions diverse, complex, and authentic characters across television, film, and the stage.
+Sardia Robinson is an award-winning writer, actress, and multi-hyphenate creative with a powerful footprint in theater and film.
+A graduate of Columbia College Chicago with a BA in Theater, she is a passionate storyteller dedicated to shifting the narrative for Jamaicans in Hollywood.
+Her work consistently uplifts diverse, complex, and deeply authentic characters across television, film, and the stage.

-Born in Jamaica, Sardia began writing and performing skits at just five years old and earned her first professional acting credit on the iconic Jamaican children's program Ring Ding with Miss Lou.
-Her early love for storytelling evolved into a dynamic career spanning acting, writing, sketch comedy, theater directing, and producing for both television and film.
+Born in Jamaica, Sardia began writing and performing skits at just five years old and earned her first professional acting credit on the beloved children’s program Ring Ding with Miss Lou.
+What started as childhood play grew into a dynamic, decades-long career spanning acting, writing, sketch comedy, theater directing, and producing for both television and film.

-Sardia’s talent has been recognized with several honors, including BroadwayWorld’s Best Solo Production and the Innovative Woman in Theater Award at the Hollywood Fringe Festival for her autobiographical solo show, From a Yardie to a Yankee.
+Sardia’s artistry has been recognized with numerous honors, including BroadwayWorld’s Best Solo Production and the Innovative Woman in Theater Award at the Hollywood Fringe Festival for her autobiographical solo show, From a Yardie to a Yankee.

-From a Yardie to a Yankee is a gripping, one-woman theatrical experience that showcases Sardia’s powerful storytelling and acting range.
-Portraying 11 real-life characters, she recounts her harrowing journey from the violent streets of Kingston, Jamaica, to the perilous undercurrents of Chicago’s drug trade.
-The show has captivated audiences and critics alike with performances across New York, Atlanta, Boston, Los Angeles, Chicago, the Bahamas, and Jamaica.
-With every performance and project, Sardia continues to make her mark as a bold creative force, dedicated to bringing underrepresented voices and stories to the forefront.
+From a Yardie to a Yankee is a riveting, one-woman theatrical experience showcasing Sardia’s exceptional storytelling and transformative performance range.
+Bringing 11 real-life characters to the stage, she retraces her harrowing journey from the violent streets of Kingston, Jamaica, to the dangerous undercurrents of Chicago’s drug trade.
+The show has moved audiences and critics alike with performances across New York, Atlanta, Boston, Los Angeles, Chicago, the Bahamas, and Jamaica.

 Training & Workshops